 You have travel plans in view or who knows, you’ve already booked that flight.
 Of course, you are certain that you aren’t leaving your camera bag behind.
 If this is your first time traveling with a camera, the question of if you can take your camera bag on the plane must have crossed your mind.
 As you would find, yes, you can indeed take your camera bag on the plane.
-However, you are traveling with a gimbal for the first time and you are not quite sure if the same rule is applicable for gimbals.
+However, you are traveling with a gimbal and wondering can we carry gimbal in flight?
+You are not quite sure if the same rules are applicable for gimbals.
 Your gear would be incomplete without a gimbal.
 How else are you supposed to take steady shots and keep your camera stabilized?
 Of more significance is the fact that you are somewhat clueless as to how to even travel with the gimbal.
 Not to worry, though, as this post covers all you need to know about traveling safely with a gimbal.
 Let’s get right into it.

 5 Rules to abide by when traveling with a gimbal

 Gimbals make use of high power batteries and the policy of most airlines kicks against traveling with such batteries in the hold of the plane.
 While the rule is often always targeted at batteries with low quality as they tend to give rise to problems when they are depressurized, you still shouldn’t leave your batteries in the gimbal.
 Yes, not even if they are the original gimbal’s batteries.
 It doesn’t matter whether or not you choose to keep your gimbal as a carry on or as hold, you should still take out the batteries and keep it in your camera bag.